GFarrell714/portfolio/README.md

 This is a collection of the various projects I have completed in my journey into the world of data analytics and visualization.
-The projects span the spectrum of analytical topics using data, such as postgrSQL, ETL, Tableau, Machine Learning, Python, Pandas, Jupyter Notebook.
+The projects span the spectrum of analytical topics using data, such as SQL, postgrSQL, ETL, Tableau, Machine Learning, Python, Pandas, Jupyter Notebook.